dbrugne/donut/README.md

 **Chat**
 - [ ] Add a 'room ops' drawer with 'remove user from op list' button (only for owner)
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
-- [ ] Correct room:in for user that "reconnect"
+- [x] Correct room:in for user that "reconnect"
 - [ ] Add a check on ws connection to verify is user have "username"
 - [ ] Bug : room user list scroll is not active when entering in room (but work once the first redraw)
 - [ ] WS: implement REDIS cache for user and room and read in REDIS cache only "even" for socket.getUsername-like function to have always last data
 - [ ] WS: implement async pattern in all WS methods
 - [ ] Bugfix: on room auto-deletion reactivation.
 Should handle in 'connection.populateRoom' the room recreation.
 Otherwise a room automatically removed cannot be re-join automatically by client cause room populate try to find room in DB before sending it to client in welcome
 - [ ] Scrollbars adding (left column, home content, user and room edit drawer) and improvments (room messages and users)
-- Small and usefull features:
+- Small and helpfull features:
   - [ ] Own messages history on up and down
   - [ ] Ability to switch .messages display as compact (hide usernames, preserve date on right)
   - [ ] Ability to disabled auto-post on Enter (in this case enter will add break line in input box)